Which Charity Lottery Has the Best Odds in Australia?

 - Prize value relative to ticket cost: This doesn't affect your probability of winning, but it absolutely affects whether winning is worth it.
 A 1-in-50,000 chance at a $500K prize is mathematically inferior to a 1-in-100,000 chance at a $5M prize, even though the first draw has better odds.

 That last point trips people up constantly.
 Better odds don't automatically mean better value.
-Our WADS comparison tool weights all four variables together — it's the closest thing to an apples-to-apples comparison you'll find across live Australian draws.
+Our comparison tool weights all four variables together — it's the closest thing to an apples-to-apples comparison you'll find across live Australian draws.

 What the Data Says About Odds Trends